Posted on 03-08-21 at 5:43 pm

 If you fundamentally enjoyed the material and you have an interest in investment management then I’d recommend that you continue.
 Start your studies early.
 Internalize the concepts and practice a lot.
 Your sources of practice include examples and practice problems from the curriculum, prep provider questions, CFA Institute online assessments, and so on.
 In the final few weeks, you should work through several full-length mock exams.

 Now for the next question: when to take the exam?
-If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window, i.e. May 2021.
-Here are the available paths that you can choose from:
+If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window, i.e. Feb 2022 (CFA Institute has mentioned on their website that candidates can also request a registration for the November 2021 exam, please email them for more details.)

 For the year 2021, the curriculum for all exam sessions is exactly the same.
-You can also choose to sit the August or November 2021 session, however, this is not recommended by me.
-I would rather say that you should go for another attempt as soon as possible.
+You might also be able to sit November 2021 session, this is recommended by me.
+I would say that you should go for another attempt as soon as possible, email CFA Institute and try to get registered for November 2021 exam.
+As for 2022 exams, the curriculum will have some changes and you will have to adapt to that.

-If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam in August or November 2021 or maybe next year.
+If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam in Feb 2022 or August 2022.

 Coming back now to the other scenario: if you did not enjoy studying the Level II curriculum and you are not particularly interested in investment management, then I would not recommend continuing with the CFA Program.
 This might sound harsh, but in the long run you are much better off pursuing a line of work that you enjoy and where you can make a decent living.
 However, if you are passionate enough about studying investment management, and feel that you have a better shot this time around, go for it.
 In fact, start preparing today, there is no time like the present.